Welcome to CETL's Activities Repository!

 Learners interact with content, other learners, and instructors in a complete educational experience.
 With this repository, you can find activities by their respective Interaction Type.

-Click "Interaction Type" in the left navigation bar to find these activities.
+Click "Interaction Types" below to find these activities.

 4: Time: Find an Activity by how and when it is conducted